+Head of newer to Dog Apt 1076:

 Head of power to Dog Act 1976:

 Delegate: s.10AA Delegation of local government powers and duties

 Power that enables a

 delegation to be made

 Express Power or Duty Dog Act 1976:

 Delegated: s.33E(1) Individual dog may be declared to be dangerous dog (declared)

 Function: Authority to declare an individual dog to be a dangerous dog

 This is a precis only. [s.33E(1)].

 Delegates must act with

 full understanding of the

 legislation and conditions

 relevant to this delegation.

-Council Conditions on this Delegation: The Chief Executive Officer may further delegate (sub-delegate) to employees which the CEO has determined as being suitably capable of fulfilling the powers and duties contained in this Delegation.
+Council Conditions on The Chief Executive Officer may further delegate (sub-delegate) to

+this Delegation: employees which the CEO has determined as being suitably capable

+of fulfilling the powers and duties contained in this Delegation.

 Express Power to Sub- Dog Act 1976:

-Delegate: s.10AA(3) Delegation of local government powers and duties (NOTE - sub-delegation only permitted where delegation to the CEO expressly authorises sub-delegation)
+Delegate: s.10AA(3) Delegation of local government powers and duties

+(NOTE - sub-delegation only permitted where delegation to

+the CEO expressly authorises sub-delegation)

 Compliance Links: Decisions under this delegation may be referred for review by the State Administration Tribunal